josealvarez97/Titanic-Survivors-Data-Analyses/README.md

 ## Update:

-I have to mention that I performed these analyses when I was a still a freshman in early 2018.
+I recall that I performed these analyses when I was a still a freshman in early 2018.
 I stand by my work, but I have gained new knowledge and improved the quality of my practices in each of my works since then.
 I hope to keep uploading new assignments that I consider relevant to demonstrate that I have experience with particular technologies, methods, etc., and also evidence my new skills.